 "MUST" This word means that the item is an absolute requirement of this specification.
 "MUST NOT" This phrase means that the item is an absolute prohibition of this specification.
 "SHOULD" This word means that there may exist valid reasons in particular circumstances to ignore this item, but the full implications should be understood and the case carefully weighed before choosing a different course.
 "SHOULD NOT" This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.

-This word means that this item is truly optional.
+"MAY" This word means that this item is truly optional.
 One vendor may choose to include the item because a particular marketplace requires it or because it enhances the product, for example; another vendor may omit the same item.

-1.5 Organization of Specifications

-The DPoE specifications are organized around existing DOCSIS specifications.
-The purpose of matching DPoE specification documents to existing CableLabs DOCSIS, IEEE, IETF, and MEF requirements is to facilitate the mapping of services from existing DOCSIS infrastructure to DPoE infrastructure, and to provide an organization that will be easy to maintain as related (referenced) standards, recommendations, or specifications undergo independent changes.

-There are two types of documents in the DPoE specifications.
-The first includes informative and requirements documents called specifications that detail the specific requirements for products claiming compliance with the specifications.
-The DPoE specifications also include a new kind of document that does not fit into any of the above categories.
-The IP Network Elements (IP NE) Requirements [DPoE-SP-IPNEv1.0] are a set of common requirements for the management of IP network elements that operators have developed, which are above and beyond the requirements in DOCSIS specifications, but are nonetheless required in DOCSIS CMTS products today.
-These are not specifications because no new protocols or algorithms are provided.
-Most of the requirements in IP NE are existing requirements based on IEEE, IETF, or other network management standards.

-The DPoE documents are detailed in Section 1.6 of this document and duplicated, for reference, in each of the DPoE specifications.

-1.6 DPoE Specifications
+1.5 DPoE Version 2.0 Specifications